Choosing Cymbals

 Antique Cymbals

-Antique cymbals are a pair of very small and very thick cymbals, joined by a piece of chord.
+Antique cymbals are a pair of very small and very thick cymbals, joined by a piece of cord.
 Rather than having their faces brought together to sound, as happens for clash cymbals, antique cymbals are sounded by striking their edges together.
 They tend to have a very high pitch sound, sometimes of quite definite pitch or otherwise sounding similar to a triangle.

 Crotales